St. Mary's Forane Church, Edoor: Edooramma

 This statue was made in foreign country and brought here by the European Missionaries who were working in this region.
 Actually it was decided to place it in a nearby church and not in St. Mary's Church.
 It is said that while it was transported to another church via Edoor, the vehicle had a breakdown when it reached Edoor.
 As the defect could not be solved soon, they placed the statue in the Edoor Church.
 This is the story how Edooramma reached here.

-Many devotees from various parts of Kerala including the ill and the infirm and the distressed, come here and returns with peace and cure from the laps of Edooramma.

 Educational Institutions

-This church has an important role in the education sector of the region.
-St. Mary's LP School was established in 1946 by the church.
-This is the oldest school in this region.
-Then St. Mary's UP School was established in 1949.
-Thus it became a great blessing for the people as the primary education was available there.
-Later, in 1957 St. Mary's High School was established.
-In 1998, St. Mary's Higher Secondary School came in eDoor opening the Door of the higher education.
-Now, St. Mary's Higher Secondary School is a single institution consisting UP, Higher Secondary and High school.
-These institutions provide good education.
-These are the most famous educational institutions in the district.
+This church has played a role in the educational landscape of the region.
+St. Mary's LP School, established in 1946, holds the distinction of being the oldest school in the area.
+Following this, St. Mary's UP School was founded in 1949, providing primary education.
+Subsequently, St. Mary's High School was established in 1957, and in 1998, St. Mary's Higher Secondary School expanded opportunities for higher education in the region.
+Today, St. Mary's Higher Secondary School integrates primary, secondary, and higher secondary education under one roof.
+Additionally, the church, through its leadership at CMC Convent, facilitated the establishment of St. Treesa’s Nursery School in 1972 and Vikas Bhavan Special School for differently abled children in 1984.
+Vikas Bhavan Special School is among the few specialized schools in Kerala.

-Along with these, in 1972 a nursery school named 'St. Treesa’s Nursery School' and in 1984 'Vikas Bhavan Special School' for the differently abled children, were established under the leadership of the 'CMC Convent'.
-Vikas Bhavan Special School is one of the very few special schools in Kerala.
-Thus this church plays a key role in the human resource development of the region.